top of page

 No one said capitalism, competition, and liberty were easy!
 The good news is, HOAs can achieve higher appreciation and decentralized free will by adhering to low primacy of use impact rules.
 Certainly, home buyers can choose communities with lower primacy of use restrictions.

-It probably would not surprise the reader that I, the author, do not personally support HOA rules that that reduce the broad stakeholder community's primacy of use-related benefits.
-Lower primacy of use reduces choice of the most for the benefit of the few.
+It probably would not surprise the reader that I, the author, do not personally support HOA rules that reduce the broad stakeholder community's primacy of use-related benefits.
+Lower primacy of use reduces the choice of the most for the benefit of the few.
 It could lead to systemic biases associated with discrimination - both economic and social.
 Be that as it may, if all stakeholders are represented in the chartering of the HOA - a big if - and that representative group decides to implement rules restricting primacy of use, then so be it.
 At the end of the day, I still have the choice to keep the money in my pocket.
 No one is forcing me to buy a condo in a complex with distasteful, economically inefficient HOA rules.

 6) Decision-making Resources